ofigueira/tracker-radar/docs/CATEGORIES.md

-We assign categories to some of the domains on our list based on the resources served by the domain, the domain’s prevalence, and its privacy policy.
+We assign categories to some of the domains on our list based on the resources served by the domain, the domain's prevalence, and its privacy policy.

 |Category|Description|
 |---|---|